slatedocs/slate/source/index.html.md

 In order to create disbursement campaigns, a sufficient available OY! balance is required in the account.
 If there is an insufficient available balance in the account, campaigns can still be created but not approved.

-Click here for more details and instructions about topping up to your OY! account.
+More details and instructions about topping up to your OY! account coming soon.

 **1. Create Disbursement**: On the OY! dashboard, navigate to Send Payments > Bulk Disburse on your left menu bar.
 Click “Create Disbursement” on the far righthand side of that page to create a new bulk disbursement campaign.